Meet Our Family

 Pamela has a passion for physical health and wellness with an emphasis on mental health restoration.
 She has years of experience through Charter Behavioral Hospital (renamed Roger’s Memorial Hospital) in Brown Deer, Wisconsin working with the male population of African American teen sex offenders.
 Her background covers a variety of healthcare specialties ranging from internal medicine to obstetrics, however, Pamela’s experience in assessing the environmental and abuse issues that challenge our young people of color are what lies close to her heart.
 This along with empowering the diverse female population causes a stir in her spirit to reach in to our communities.
 Pamela has a Bachelor’s degree in Healthcare Management with a graduate educational focus in Counseling which affords her the insight needed to view the circle of life in its entirety.

 Pamela understands that the ability to connect and relate to experiences in which each client brings to Anesis is invaluable for client and counselor.
 She believes that there is a piece of everyone’s story that can be connected to someone else’s who has walked or will walk in their shoes.
 This is the great circle of life that connects us all.

 None are exempt from the harshness and realities that are faced throughout life.
 A healthy and compassionate support team makes all the difference in empowering someone with the tools to embrace those challenges.
 Pamela chooses to be one of these, through Anesis, holding the ladder of others in an effort to enable them to come out on the other side stronger and more invisible than before.

-Meet Kianna Goodwin, Clinical Social Worker IT
+Kianna Goodwin, Advanced Practice Clinical Social Worker